Since the beginning of time, mankind has believed that symbols, animals and inanimate objects can harness luck and good fortune.

 Perhaps you're in need of a new lucky charm that can make all your lottery dreams come true.

 If it's worked for these celebrities, maybe it can work for you too.

 In 2004 Colin Farrell shared how he always wears the same boxer shorts whenever he starts filming a new movie.

 According to Farrell, they are '"covered with shamrocks, and the waistband states, 'The luck of the Irish'."

 Farrell cares so deeply about the lucky charm that when his "lucky belt" given to him by his father was stolen, he offered £16,000 for its safe return.
 He takes his lucky charms very seriously...

-Gold medal olympian Mo Farah shared how he likes to shave his head before competitions, enjoying the feeling of running his hand over his smooth scalp and the refreshing splash of cold water doused upon it, is his lucky ritual.
-According to Farah, this process helps him stay atop the international athletics stage.
+Gold medal Olympian Sir Mo Farah shared how he liked to shave his head before competitions, enjoying the feeling of running his hand over his smooth scalp and the refreshing splash of cold water upon it.
+He called it his lucky ritual.
+According to Sir Mo, this process helped him stay on top of the international athletics stage.

 Serena Williams, one of the world's greatest tennis players, credits her success to some special footwear.
 Williams confesses her lucky charm is "a pair of socks that [she's] been wearing every match."
 Williams continues, "I've never lost a match in these socks so I guess that is a little superstitious."

 Lucky charms come in many shapes, sizes and rituals.
 Some are common and some are unique.
-But what lucky charms all share in common is that maybe they can help you turn that penny on the street to thousands of pounds.
-Now, feeling lucky?
-Just like Angela’s story, you can be with the Health Lottery.
-No matter how obscure your lucky charm or pre-lottery ritual are, whether you always pick the number 7 or have a four-leaf clover keychain at hand, they could be the key that unlocks your lottery win.
-So, play lucky dip
+But what lucky charms all share that maybe they can help you turn that pound coin you find in the sofa or on the street into thousands of pounds.